ThePhD/future_cxx/technical specification/C - defer/defer.typ

 == Statements

-In addition to the statements in ISO/IEC 9899:2024#index[ISO/IEC 9899:2024] §6.8, implementations shall allow the unlabeled statement grammar production to produce a defer statement#index[defer statement].
+In addition to the statements in ISO/IEC 9899:2024#index[ISO/IEC 9899:2024] §6.8, implementations shall allow the unlabeled statement grammar production to produce a defer statement#index[defer statement] which contains a deferred block#index[deferred block].

 *Syntax*